makeho8/MathBar/README.md

 | **Streamlit Secrets** | The Password | `[google_sheets]` (Where the invisible key lives). |
 | **Google Sheets** | The Storage | Columns: `Name`, `XP`, `Date`. |

-### You are now a Developer 🎓

-You have faced the three most common nightmares of a software engineer:

-1. **Deployment Errors** (GitHub folders).
-2. **Secret Management** (JSON parsing).
-3. **Permission/API Errors** (Google Cloud 403s).

-And you solved them all.
-Your app is live, persistent, and global.
-Great work!

-This is the **Master Manual** for the Leaderboard. 📘

-Save this note.
-If you ever build another app (or if this one breaks), this is the exact recipe to rebuild the database connection from scratch.

 ---

 ### Phase 1: The Google Setup (The Vault) 🏛️